- Arts & Recreation

 The Procter & Gamble logo is one of controversy, creativity, and legacy.
 P&G is one of the largest consumer packaged goods companies in the world.
-A sampling of their portfolio of brands include Pampers, Gillette, Tide, Ariel, Downy, Pantene, Head & Shoulders, and Crest.
+A sampling of their portfolio of brands includes Pampers, Gillette, Tide, Ariel, Downy, Pantene, Head & Shoulders, and Crest.

 The company started out as a soap and candle company with stars and a moon with a man’s face in its logo.
 This sparked endless rumors that the company supported and practiced Satanism.